srigi/ipub-security/readme.md

 Macro **n:allowedHref** is expecting only valid link and in case user doesn't have permission to that resource, link isn't displayed.

 ## Redirect to login page
-If user is not logged-in and tries to access secured resource a default action is throwing the `Nette\Application\ForbiddenRequestException`.
+If user is not logged-in and tries to access secured resource a default action is throwing the&nbsp;`Nette\Application\ForbiddenRequestException`.
 However if you configure so called `redirectUrl`, request will be redirected to this url (login page) when this situation occurs.

 Also all parameters of the original request will be stored.
-That way, if you are able to restore original request and be redirected to secured resource after successful login.

-To configure `redirectUrl` add this to your configuration
+That way you are able to restore original request and be redirected to secured resource after successful login.
+To configure `redirectUrl` add this to your configuration:

 ```
 permission: